btuhany/PixelAdventure-Unity2D/README.md

 # Pixel Adventure

 https://btuhan.itch.io/pixel-adventure
 This is a 2D puzzle-platformer game.
 I used sprites from mainly PixelAdventure asset set which is free and can be downloaded from Unity Assets Store.
-I needed a "lever" sprites so i created one and its animations from Aseprite which can be found in Art folder.
+I needed "lever" sprites so i created one and its animations from Aseprite which can be found in Art folder.

 It is a simple platformer game with simple puzzles.
 Main goal is to reach the endpoint.
 Player must collect fruits in order to open doors.
 Doors can be opened with levers which are activated by player if there are enough fruit number and fruit type belonging to lever.
 This door-lever mechanic is the puzzle system of the game.